Shin Megami Tensei: Devil Children: Development

+Anime series

 The popularity of the series in Japan led to the creation of two anime series and two manga series, as well as a trading card game.
 The first anime, Shin Megami Tensei: DeviChil, was produced by CBC, Dentsu, and TMS Entertainment, with additional animation provided by Actas.
 It aired for 50 episodes from October 7, 2000 to September 29, 2001; the second, Shin Megami Tensei: D-Children – Light & Dark, aired for 52 episodes from October 5, 2002 to September 27, 2003, and was produced by TV Tokyo and NAS.
 Actas animated the first half of the series, and Studio Comet animated the second half.
 Two Devil Children music albums were released by First Smile Entertainment on December 20, 2000 and February 21, 2001: Shin Megami Tensei: Devil Children Perfect Soundtracks, which features the soundtracks of Black Book and Red Book, as well as one vocal theme composed by Hiro Takahashi and one by Nao Ito; and Shin Megami Tensei: Devil Children Arrange Tracks, which features new arrangements by Hamada and Motoi Sakuraba of Black Book and Red Book music.
 There were plans for individual soundtrack albums for Black Book and Red Book, but they were cancelled due to low demand.